It’s a new year! Forget about those new years resolutions. Change your perspective to a faster and better you cloud.

 Source: ITPRO TODAY

-CyberSecurity – US on Heightened Alert…is your business prepared?
+CyberSecurity – US on Heightened Alert…is

 With more than 100,000 Russian troops poised at the Ukrainian border, the Department of Homeland Security is warning that Russia could conduct a cyberattack against the United States if it feels threatened by further actions the U.S. takes in response to a possible Russian invasion of Ukraine.